kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-on-k8s-airgapped.md

 ## Push Images to Harbor

-Clone ks-installer to your local, enter the `scripts` folder.
+Clone the project `ks-installer` to your local, then enter the `scripts` folder.

 ```
 git clone https://github.com/kubesphere/ks-installer.git